Taming the Knight's Tour: Minimizing Turns and Crossings: The Algorithm

 \section{The Algorithm}

-Given that one of the dimensions must be even for a tour to exist, we assume, without loss of generality, that the width $w$ of the board is even, while the height $h$ can be odd.
+Given that one of the dimensions must be even for a tour to exist, we assume, without loss of generality, that the width $w$ of the board is even, while the height $h$ can be even or odd.
 We also assume that $w\geq 16$ and $h\geq 12$.
 The construction still works for some smaller sizes, but may require tweaks to its most general form described here.

-\paragraph{Quartet moves.} What makes the knight's tour problem challenging is that knight jumps leave ``gaps''.
+\textbf{Quartet moves.} What makes the knight's tour problem challenging is that knight jumps leave ``gaps''.
 Our first crucial observation is that a quartet of four knights arranged in a square $2\times 2$ formation can move ``like a king'': they can move horizontally, vertically, or diagonally without leaving any gaps (Figure~\ref{fig:quartet}).

 By using the ``formation moves'' depicted in Figure~\ref{fig:quartet}, four knights can easily cover the board moving vertically and horizontally while remaining in formation.
-Of course, the goal is to traverse the entire board in a single cycle, not four paths.
-We address this issue with special structures placed in the bottom-left and top-right corners of the board, which we call \textit{junctions}, and which tie the paths together to create a single cycle.
-Note that using only straight formation moves leads to tours with a large number of turns and crossings.
+Of course, we need to traverse the entire board in a single cycle, not four paths.
+Thihs is solved with special structures placed in the bottom-left and top-right corners of the board, which we call \textit{junctions}, and which tie the four paths together to create a single cycle.
+Using only straight formation moves leads to tours with a large number of turns and crossings.
 Fortunately, two consecutive diagonal moves in the same direction introduces no turns or crossings, so our main idea is to use as many diagonal moves as possible.
-This led us to the general pattern shown in Figure~\ref{fig:mainconstr}.
+This leads to the general pattern in Figure~\ref{fig:mainconstr}.

+The full algorithm is Algorithm~\ref{alg:main}.
+The formation starts at a junction at the bottom-left corner and ends at a junction at the top-right corner.
+To get from one to the other, it zigzags along an odd number of parallel diagonals, alternating between downward-right and upward-left directions.
+The junctions in Figure~\ref{fig:junctions} have a \textit{height}, which influences the number of diagonals traversed by the formation.